nsoul97/object_size_prediction/supplementary_material/README.md

-# Supplemental Material
+# Supplementary Material
-This directory contains the supplemental material of the paper "Object size prediction from hand movement using a single RGB sensor".
+This directory contains the supplementary material of the paper "Object size prediction from hand movement using a single RGB sensor".
 The following information is presented below:
 - the confusion matrices for each movement completion interval (20%, 40%, 60%, 80%, 100%), feature set (Ws-D, Ws-I) and data-split strategy (all-in, one-out).
 - the feature importance heatmaps for each movement completion interval (20%, 40%, 60%, 80%, 100%) and feature set (Ws-D, Ws-I), as computed for the Extra Trees model and the "all-in" data split.
 - the progression of each kinematic variable (TI-Ap, TM-Ap, IM-Ap, Wrist x-coordinate, Wrist y-coordinate) over the R-t-G movement.